dscho/xkcd/content/comics/2025-3-3-tall-structures.md

 [Caption below the panel:]

-The Burj Khalifa is the world's tallest artificial structure, but only on days when no one is flying a high-altitude balloon aerostat.
+The Burj Khalifa is the world's tallest artificial structure, but only on days when no one is flying a high-altitude kite balloon aerostat.